satyamt13/Project_Amazon_reviews_NLP_recommender_system/README.md

 <h2>LIME Explainer Screenshots from fitted Naive Bayes Model on the review data (Not rendering in the .ipynb notebook on this repo)</h2>
+The LIME explainer notebooks based on my model's prediction on unseen reviews and their explanations is for some reason not rendering on the jupyter notebook on my repo so I decided to add the screenshots of those cells below.

+Everything else is in the notebook.

+Enjoy
+:)

 <h3>
 5-Star Review(Clearly Positive)